eventnetusa/eventnet/src/_vip/65-wellness.md

       how to best utilize Medicare services.&nbsp;

-      We seek opportunities to lease space in communities like yours to bring our Medicare Information Trailer (shown below) for 1-3 day events.&nbsp;
+      We seek opportunities to lease space at facilities like yours to bring our Medicare Information Trailer (shown below) for 1-3 day events.&nbsp;

-      Free to residents, events will include demonstrations, health screenings, healthy refreshments and information on where to go for future Medicare services.&nbsp;
+      Free to attendees, events will include demonstrations, health screenings, healthy refreshments and information on where to go for future Medicare services.&nbsp;

-      Mobile Home Community Criteria:

-      * Minimum 100 lots

-      * 50%+ Residents ages 65+

-      * Medium to low household incomes

-      * Club house/gathering area (preferred, not required)

-      * Ability to promote events to residents (mail, email, bulletins, signage, etc.)

-      To participate, email shelbyb@eventnetusa.com with the following
-      information:

-      * Community Name

-      * City and State

-      * Number of Residents

-      * Percent Residents 65+

-      * Method(s) of notifying residents of our Medicare Information Trailer appearance

-      &nbsp;
     single_image_block:
       single_image_path: /uploads/trailer-2.png
     double_image_block: